sdcst/009-test-2/README.md

 Open the file "Quiz1.py"
+Open the file "Quiz2.py" and write the program that has been specified

 Follow the instructions for each of the parts of this quiz.
 There is no autograder for this assignment